-History & Analysis of Lucia Morgan from Final Fight 3
+History & Analysis of Lucia Morgan From "Final Fight 3"

 In the world of Capcom, especially in the many games let alone beat 'em up and fighting game titles, Lucia Morgan seems to be an old or unfamiliar name.
-Lucia existed in a time in which the culture of video games would be one decade away before being a crucial part of modern day mainstream culture.
-She first came into the world of Capcom with “Final Fight 3” which came out in 1995 exclusively for the Super Nintendo Entertainment System (SNES).
-Like “Final Fight 2,” Final Fight 3 was never released to the arcade.
+Lucia existed in a time in which the culture of video games would be one decade away before being a crucial part of modern-day mainstream culture.
+She first came into the world of Capcom with Final Fight 3 which came out in 1995 exclusively for the Super Nintendo Entertainment System (SNES).

 So far, she is the original user of Tae Kwon Do in the whole entire Capcom universe.
 Unless you have played Final Fight 3, on the SNES or an emulator, you probably will not know who Lucia is in the first place.
 Her debut and seemingly only appearance so far has been in Final Fight 3; since then, she hasn't made any serious appearances.
 It's unknown if or when Lucia will make any future game appearances.

 When Final Fight 3 had come out, Mike Haggar (the mayor Metro City) and Guy are the only original characters returning.
 It marked the introduction of both Lucia Morgan and Dean (whose backstory proved to be a driving force of the game).
 With the Mad Gear Gang (main antagonists for previous Final Fight titles) being dismantled, a new gang called the Skull Cross gang has stepped in after winning a gang war that erupted.

 As the active mayor, Haggar takes the law into his own hands.
 Joining him are Dean and Lucia.
 Lucia, being the second police officer and first playable police officer, serves as a member of the Metro City PD as part of the Special Crimes Unit (SCU).